probmods/probmods2/solutions/social-cognition.md

 viz.auto(Infer({method: 'enumerate'}, function() {model(true)}));
 ~~~

+If Monty's policy is to open a door that Alice didn't choose, but we observe
-It doesn't matter whether she switches or not.
+that his door isn't the prize door, it doesn't matter whether she switches or not.

 ### Exercise 2.5